edmundusaji/PARKEE-Technical-Test/README.md

 ## Execution

-Run the following commands from the `project1` directory.
+Run the following commands from the `PARKEE-Technical-Test` directory.

 ### API validation